 Make sure that you include all of this required information when you apply!

-- What happens if I change my start date?
+What happens if I change my start or end date?

 If your course start date is more than 6 months after the ATAS has been issued, or if your course end date has changed by more than 3 months you will need to make a new ATAS application.
-Failure to make a new application could lead to problems with any immigration applications you make, and could mean the University is unable to enrol you onto your course.
+You will need to make this application within 28 days of being notified of the change.
+Failure to make a new application could lead to problems with any immigration applications you make and could mean the University is unable to enrol you onto your course.

 - What if I make a change to my course?